telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 *"RadTreeView is undefined"*

-if you are using Telerik UI for ASP.NET AJAX.
+if you are using Telerik® UI for ASP.NET Ajax.

 Receiving this message indicates that there is a Web Resource related issue.